negarfathi/software-modularization/README.md

 # Software Modularization

-Software Modularization implements software modularization and visualization through class dependency extraction, clustering with Bunch, and automated package diagram generation using C#, Graphviz, and Rational Rose.
+Software Modularization analyzes and visualizes software structure using class dependency extraction, clustering with Bunch, and automated package diagram generation in C#, Graphviz, and Rational Rose.